DreamOfTheRedChamber/system-design-interviews/MicroSvcs_Observability.md

 #### Trace
 ##### Requirement analysis
 * No fixed data model but calling chain has a tree-structure.
-* Large amounts of data
+* Large amounts of data, would better be compressed.
+  * Sample size figures: meituan 100TB per day

 ##### Column-family data storage
 ###### Data model for a normal trace